Wood Rot Repair: How to Fix Rotted Wood Without Replacing It (2026)

 Recommended Materials

 Get some wood filler or epoxy.
-These materials fill gaps and holes.
-You will need primer and paint.
-These protect the wood.
-Wood hardener is also good.
-It strengthens weak wood.
+Budget options like Harbor Freight wood filler work for small indoor repairs; Minwax color-changing wood filler is great for painted surfaces.
+You will need primer and paint to protect the finished repair.
+Wood hardener is essential — it consolidates soft fibers before filling.
 Make sure to have wood patches if the damage is big.
 Screws and nails are also needed.

 Preparing The Area